Couples Therapy and Marriage Counselling

 Gottman Couple’s Therapy: What to Expect in Sessions

-Using the knowledge and wisdom gained from nearly forty years of studies and clinical practice, the Gottman Method of Couples Therapy helps couples break through challenges to achieve greater understanding, connection, and intimacy in their relationship.
-The therapy is structured and goal-oriented, and interventions are based on empirical data from Dr. Gottman’s studies of more than 3,000 couples.
+Using the knowledge and wisdom gained from nearly 40 years of studies and clinical practice, the Gottman Method of Couples Therapy helps couples break through challenges.
+It helps them to achieve greater understanding, connection, and intimacy in their relationship.
+The therapy is structured and goal-oriented, and interventions based on empirical data from Dr. Gottman’s studies of more than 3,000 couples.
 What does this mean to you?
 We know the techniques that actually work to help couples achieve long-term happiness.

 Tips & tools for healthy communication